saphir-travel/documentation/content/developer/howtos/website_themes/navigation.rst

 Mega Menu
 =========

 A mega menu is a dropdown menu with extra possibilities.
-It’s not just a list of links.
+It's not just a list of links.
 In a mega menu, you can use any kind of content (texts, images, icons,...).

 **Declaration**